Edgerrin James: Indianapolis Colts

-The Indianapolis Colts selected James in the first round of the 1999 NFL Draft as the fourth overall pick.
+The Indianapolis Colts selected James in the first round of the 1999 NFL draft as the fourth overall pick.
 James signed a seven-year, $49 million rookie contract.
 Some critics believed that the Colts made a mistake by choosing James over the reigning Heisman Trophy winner Ricky Williams.

 James quieted the critics and was an immediate success, and was named the 1999 NFL Offensive Rookie of the Year by the Associated Press.
 James won the NFL rushing title in his first two seasons.
 He was the last NFL player to win the rushing title in his rookie season before Ezekiel Elliott.
 Six games into the 2001 season, he tore his ACL.

 James had over 1,500 rushing yards in both the 2004 and 2005 seasons.

 James left Indianapolis as its all-time leading rusher with 9,226 yards.
 After James's departure in March 2006, the Colts won Super Bowl XLI the following season.
 Although he was not on the team at the time, Colts owner Jim Irsay still sent him a Super Bowl ring.

 On September 23, 2012, James was inducted into the Indianapolis Colts Ring of Honor during the week 3 game against the Jacksonville Jaguars.

 Arizona Cardinals

 James signed a four-year, $30 million deal with the Arizona Cardinals on March 23, 2006.
 With the retirement of Corey Dillon, James became the active leader in career rushing yards at the start of 2007, and remained so through his last game in November 2009 (though he would be passed by LaDainian Tomlinson by the end of the season).
 James went through a stretch of 10 games out of the 2008 season where he carried the ball only 20 times.
 Through this time, Ken Whisenhunt brought him in strictly as a pass protector.
-In Week 17 against the Seattle Seahawks, James carried the ball 14 times for 100 yards.
+In week 17 against the Seattle Seahawks, James carried the ball 14 times for 100 yards.
 James said he would not come back to Arizona following the 2009 NFL playoffs, despite a year left on his contract.
-In the Cardinals' first playoff game since 1998, James averaged 4.7 yards per carry and ran for 100 yards.
+In the Cardinals' first playoff game since 1998, James averaged 4.6 yards per carry against the Atlanta Falcons in the Wild Card Round.
 In the Divisional Round of the playoffs, James rushed for 57 yards and a touchdown in the Cardinals' upset victory over the heavily favored Carolina Panthers.
-James rushed for 73 yards in the Cardinals' 32-25 win over the Philadelphia Eagles in the NFC Championship game.
-James rushed 9 times for 33 yards in the Cardinals' 27-23 loss to the Pittsburgh Steelers in Super Bowl XLIII.
+James rushed for 73 yards in the Cardinals' 32–25 win over the Philadelphia Eagles in the NFC Championship.
+James rushed 9 times for 33 yards in the Cardinals' 27–23 loss to the Pittsburgh Steelers in Super Bowl XLIII.

 His long-time girlfriend, the mother of his children, died of cancer in April 2009.
 After this, he asked for his release from the team, and the Cardinals honored his request on April 28.